RayAndrade/TheRayCode/PHP/Creational/Builder/README.md

 ### **What is the Builder Pattern?**
 The Builder Pattern is a **Creational Design Pattern** that constructs complex objects step-by-step, separating the construction process from the object’s representation.
-I

 ### **Why PHP Developers Should Study the Builder Pattern**